MCMH2000/toomanyphish/README.md

 and send them to the phishing website.
 The attacker will have it's database dumped with fake data and will eventually drop it or take the site offline.

+Note that the username generator is optimized to produce instagram like usernames.
+Structures for usernames can be customized [in the code](/toomanyphish.py#L60).

 ![My IP was blocked by the attacker](img/spamuntilblocked.jpg) After sending thousands of fake usernames and password, the attacker blocked my IP address.
 So it was kinda effective and potentially worked as intended.